wictorwilen/Microsoft-teams-docs/teams/previewfeatures.md

 ## Bot message update

 Bot messages can be updated after they have been delivered, enabling apps to always show up-to-date state in their messages as new information becomes available.
 Learn more [here](botsconversation.md#updating-messages).

-## Bot input menus

-Bot input menus are a way for bots to declare what commands they accept and help users auto-complete the message as they write it.
-Learn more [here](botmenu.md).